This navigation authority review was administered through the support committees of BSS.

 This stage included the open forum events in November 2013 for hire boat operators to bring their own experiences to the process.

 The consultant's report containing initial recommendations from the risk review and assessment stage of the navigation authorities general review of hirer safety is available to download from a link on the stage 1 page now.

 Stage 3: public consultation The consulation on the proposed revision of the BSS Hire Boat Requirements (04/09/2015 - 13/11/2015) has now closed

-It is proposed to introduce the revised set of BSS requirements for hire boats from April 2016.
+It is proposed to introduce the revised BSS requirements for hire boats were introduced from April 2017.
 There are two elements to the proposals; the introduction of six new BSS hire boat requirements; and, the adoption of the BSS private boats requirements as the basis of BSS requirements for hire boats, including:

 - the formal adoption for hire boats of the 23 additional or wider scope BSS private boat requirements introduced in recent years, noting that all checks considered as advice only for private boats, will be required passes for hire boats.

 - as well as the adoption of five clarifications or improvements of the existing BSS hire boat standards